D0x45/txml/README.md

 ```
 this function calls the provided callback on each node reporting the parent nodes, the node itself and a `path` argument which is a concatenation of parents' tagNames (e.g. `feed.entry.media:thumbnail`)

+if the callback function returns boolean `true`, the iteration will be stopped

 *note: the nodes returned by this function don't have the `children` field as it is not possible to compute that value*

 here is a little example: